Extreme value theory for singular subspace estimation in the matrix denoising model: Numerical examples

 \cref{body-fig:convergence-in-distribution} displays three pairs of histograms and corresponding quantile-quantile plots for three statistics involving the two-to-infinity norm, each compared to the theoretical density function and quantiles of the standard Gumbel distribution.
 The first (oracle) statistic corresponds to \cref{body-theorem:Gumbel-convergence} and uses knowledge of the signal singular values.
 The second (de-biased) statistic corresponds to \cref{body-theorem:Gumbel-convergence-plugin} and de-biases the sample singular values without knowledge of the signal singular values.
-For comparison, the third (uncorrected) statistic corresponds to naively estimating the population singular values with their sample counterparts.
-Here, the signal singular values are taken to be equally spaced between $s_{1} = \sigma \sqrt{rn}\log^{1.01} n$ and $s_{r} = 0.25\sigma \sqrt{rn}\log^{1.01} n$.
-The noise matrix $\m{E}$ is independently simulated $1800$ times to create a random sample of matrices $\mh{M}$, keeping $\m{M}$ fixed.
-Observe that the signal singular values only slightly exceed the minimum signal strength imposed by the condition $\kappa \sigma \sqrt{rn} \log n \ll s_{r}$ in \cref{body-assumption:snr} (as before, $\kappa$ is constant order in $n$). \cref{body-fig:convergence-in-distribution} illustrates the fidelity of asymptotic approximations in finite samples in this near-boundary setting and demonstrates the importance of correctly de-biasing the sample singular values.
+For comparison, the third (uncorrected) statistic corresponds to na\"{i}vely estimating the population singular values with their sample counterparts.
+Here, the signal singular values are taken to be equally spaced between $s_{r} = 0.25\sigma \sqrt{rn}\log^{1.01} n$ and $s_{1} = \sigma \sqrt{rn}\log^{1.01} n$, and the noise matrix $\m{E}$ is independently simulated $\nmc = 1800$ times to create a random sample of matrices $\mh{M}$, keeping $\m{M}$ fixed.
+In this example, the signal singular values only slightly exceed the minimum signal strength imposed by the condition $s_{r} \gg \sqrt{\mu \rlog}(\sigma\sqrt{n})$ in \cref{body-assumption:snr}. \cref{body-fig:convergence-in-distribution} illustrates the fidelity of asymptotic approximations in finite samples in this near-boundary setting and demonstrates the importance of correctly de-biasing the sample singular values.

 \cref{body-tab:size-simulations} reports tail probability and interval probability estimates under $\hypn$ in \cref{body-eq:T1}.
-Here, the signal singular values are equally spaced between $s_{1} = 3s_{r}$ and $s_{r}$.
-The noise matrix $\m{E}$ is independently simulated $1000$ times to compute the Monte Carlo probability estimates, keeping $\m{M}$ fixed.
+Here, the signal singular values are equally spaced between $s_{r}$ and $s_{1} = 3 s_{r}$ for different values of $s_{r}$.
+The noise matrix $\m{E}$ is independently simulated $\nmc = 5000$ times to compute the Monte Carlo probability estimates, keeping $\m{M}$ fixed.
 This procedure is then repeated for various choices of $n$ and $s_{r}$ to observe their effect on the convergence of $\tplug$ to $G$.
-Notably, if $s_{r}$ is sufficiently large, then the probability estimates no longer appreciably improve when increasing the value of $s_{r}$, all else equal.
+Notably, if $s_{r}$ is sufficiently large, then the probability estimates no longer appreciably improve when further increasing $s_{r}$, all else equal, corroborating \cref{body-theorem:CDF-bounds}.